-For more than 90 years Waterford Country School has worked to meet the special needs of children and families at risk.
-Their services and programs have evolved with the transitions that life and community present.
+For more than 90 years, Waterford Country School has worked to help troubled children nationwide.
+Waterford’s services and programs have evolved with the transitions that life and community present.
 Through it all, the mission and high standards of care have remained constant.

 Together with a highly dedicated and skilled staff, Board of Trustees and many friends in the community, they have developed an extensive array of programs and are committed to the spirit of doing “Whatever It Takes.”
 Waterford Country School works hard to ensure that each child entrusted to their care is given the opportunity to grow, learn, and develop at his or her own pace.

 ‘Where everybody is Somebody’ is a common daily phrase if you visit Waterford Country School – this is a very special place.
 Every day staff does “whatever it takes” to help children and families in need.
 Through residential programs, family-based programs, education programs and community support programs, they offer a diverse range of services to children of all ages.
 The kids are the reason they exist.

 Waterford Mission: Waterford Country School is dedicated to doing whatever it takes to enrich the lives of children and strengthen families through specialized programs resources and community services.

 Waterford Country School holds as its core value, interpersonal relationships based upon respect, compassion and hope among all persons at all levels.
 WCS focuses on developing a team of staff who possess the skills and talents to enable them to establish caring relationships with children and families leading towards positive change and the enhancement of their overall well being.